 My kids were so excited for me to make this recipe.
 It isn't often that I drench something in caramel!
 Dipping these gluten-free baked apple donuts in caramel has taken them to a new level of yumminess!

-If you have been looking for a dessert that celebrates all of the fall flavors, you need to try this donut recipe.
+If you have been looking for a dessert that celebrates all the fall flavors, you must try this donut recipe.
 I baked my donuts in the oven, but you can also use a donut maker!

 I also want to note if you omit the If you are a donut fanatic like me, you will want to check out all of my gluten free donut recipes!

-- I think we love these gluten-free caramel apple donuts so much because of the memories they bring.
+- We love these gluten-free caramel apple donuts so much because of the memories they bring.
 When I was a kid, we used to melt caramel in a pan and dip apples into it.
 It was almost a tradition the week before Halloween.

 - It only takes about 30 minutes to make these donuts!
 We are big caramel apple lovers.